LISFRANC INJURY

 What is a Lisfranc Fracture?

-A LisFranc Fracture or Lisfranc Injury describes an injury that involves the medial cuneiform or second metatarsal and ruptures the Lisfranc ligament, which binds the medial cuneiform bone and the second metatarsal bone together.
+A LisFranc Fracture or Lisfranc Injury describes an injury that involves the medial cuneiform or second metatarsal and ruptures the Lisfranc ligament.
+Additionally, this binds the medial cuneiform bone and the second metatarsal bone together.

 The fracture can involve more than one metatarsal bone, and can occur due to a variety of incidents that can include sports injuries, motor vehicle accidents, or simple missteps.